zama-ai/fhevm/README.md

-# Fast run and test
+## Fast run and test

-Running a single async decrypt test for uint8 + a non trivial test
+Execute the following commands:

 ```bash
 # Init node and copy or gen fhe keys